 Table of Contents

-Measuring a Dog’s Intelligence
+Measuring a Labradoodle’s Intelligence

 Unfortunately, the Labradoodle did not make the list as they never participated in Coren’s intelligence trials.
-However, both parent breeds (the Labrador and Poodle) did.
+However, both parent breeds (the Labrador Retriever and Poodle) did.

 The Canine Intelligence Criteria